Evergreen: Efficient Claim Verification for Semantic Aggregates: Citations as Provenance

 \section{Citations as Provenance}

-Providing only a single yes-or-no decision for a claim is often not enough for users.
-Each verification outcome should be paired with a collection of citations---references to the sources that support the decision---so that users can check every result by examining the underlying evidence.
-By treating claims as queries, \system\ formalizes citations through the lens of \emph{data provenance}, providing users with a precise explanation for why each claim's verification result holds based on the facts of the underlying relation.
-We first describe \system's provenance semantics and then show how they are derived from semiring provenance for first-order logic~\cite{gradel_2024_fol_provenance}.
+Returning a boolean verdict is often not enough for users.
+Each claim's verdict should be paired with a collection of citations so that users can check its underlying evidence.
+By treating claims as queries, \system\ formalizes citations through the lens of \emph{data provenance}, giving users a precise explanation for the verdict based on facts in the underlying relation.
+Specifically, we ground our work in \emph{semiring provenance for first-order logic}~\cite{gradel_2024_fol_provenance}.
+We first provide a short overview of this formalization and then describe its application and extension to our setting.